Cyber-Chic/NFT-Preview-Card-Component/README.md

 ---

 ### [ 🛰️ ARCHIVE_LOG ]
-**The Moore Signal Archive // Foundational Technical Studies**
+**The Moore Signal Archive LLC // Foundational Technical Studies**

-> *“To architect a life where data has a soul, and science has a signature.”*
+> *“I want to live as though I traveled back in time...
+To this very moment.”*

 **SIGNAL STATUS: 🟢 NOMINAL**